Here are a few common issues that can occur with Google Analytics goals.

 This means that the URL you see in the browser might not be the URL you see in the Google Analytics setup.
 To check this go to Behavior > Site Content > All Pages report and see if you can locate the page there.

-The most complicated issue would be cross-domain tracking
+The most complicated issue is cross-domain tracking

 Check your goals in Real Time using the Overview report.
 This would allow you to see how the site is converting into a goal and if the site is converting into a goal when you click on the site.